 Prior to the beginning of the test, the Judge may ask you to throw a few practice throws.
 Usually, the place where the bird should land is marked with a small piece of tape or ribbon.
+Wingers will normally consistently place the bird correctly.
+If you are throwing by hand, practice several times to develop a consistent throw.
+You may switch positions with the popper gunner if you begin to get tired and inconsistent.

-You will be working as a team with a Popper.
+You will normally be working as a team with a Popper.
 The location of your station, which has been determined by the Judges, is called a "mark."
 Before the test starts, you will be told the sequence of the various marks.
 If, for example, you are mark number 1, then yours will be the first blank shot fired/dead bird thrown.
-If you are mark number 2, another team of popper and thrower will have fired/thrown before the Judge signals your team.
+If you are mark number 2, another team of popper and thrower will have fired/thrown before the judge signals your team.

 Before a dog and handler come to the line to do their retriever test, you should get ready.
 Usually, the Judge will call out, "Guns Up."
 You should at that point have a bird out of the bird bag and ready to throw.
-Even if the Judge doesn't call out, you should be attentive to what is going on at the line, and when you see a new dog and handler approach the line, be ready.
-At the Judge's signal (a raised hat, hand, clipboard, or similar signal), your teammate fires the blank round ("popper After the "pop," the thrower tosses the dead bird to the spot predesignated by the Judges. .
-The judge will instruct you on when the pop should occur relative to when the bird is thrown, but normally, in the WC/WCX test the blank is fired first and then the bird is thrown.
-In the Hunt Test, the bird is normally thrown first and then the blank is fired at the highest arc of the bird.
+Even if the judge doesn't call out, you should be attentive to what is going on at the line, and when you see a new dog and handler approach the line, be ready.
+At the judge's signal (a raised hat, hand, clipboard, or similar signal), your teammate fires the blank round ("popper').
+After the shot the thrower tosses the dead bird or releases the bird from the winger to the spot predestinated by the judges.